AliSoftware/generate-enum-allvalues/README.md

 }
 ```

-And thus you could then do some stuff like this in your code:
+And thus you could then do some stuff like this elsewhere in your code:

 ```swift
 print("- Boolish         :", Boolish.allValues.map { $0.rawValue })